Data Integration Via Analysis of Subspaces (DIVAS): Methodology

 The limitation of $\xi\leq 0.5$ follows from the statistical inference framework laid out in Section~\ref{sec:perturb}.
 If the lower bound $(\hat{\theta} - \hat{\phi})_+$ is 0 and the upper bound $\hat{\theta} + \hat{\theta}_2\astar$ is simultaneously greater than $\theta_0$ for a given candidate direction $\vb\astar$, the inference procedure says there is evidence that $\vb\astar$ is both significantly close to the true signal subspace and indistinguishable from an arbitrary direction.
 This inference outcome is completely non-informative.
 In this case, both $\hat{\theta}$ and $\hat{\theta}_2\astar$ must be bounded from above by the maximum principal angle between estimated and true signal subspaces.
 Therefore this non-informative inference outcome is avoided by filtering the estimated signal subspace until the rotational-bootstrap-estimated maximum principal angle is at most $0.5\cdot\theta_0$.

 The above description of the rotational bootstrap algorithm is formulated in Algorithm~\ref{alg:rotboot}.
+For each block $k$, we have as inputs to the algorithm the estimated signal matrix $\hat{\Ab} = \hat{\Ub}\hat{\Db}\hat{\Vb}^\top$ from \eqref{eq:finala} in Section~\ref{sec:sse}, the estimated residual matrix $\hat{\Eb}_{impute}$ from \eqref{eq:ehatimpute} in Appendix~\ref{sec:noise}, the random direction angle bound $\theta_0$ discussed at the end of Section~\ref{sec:perturb}, and the hyperparameters $\xi$ and $\alpha$. $\alpha$ is the desired confidence level for the perturbation angle bounds and the default is 0.95.
+At the end of the algorithm, we have as outputs estimates of the trait space and object space perturbation angle bounds $\hat{\psi}$ and $\hat{\phi}$ respectively for each block $k$.

 During each replication, random subspaces are generated from i.i.d. standard Gaussian matrices with the same centering operations used on the data.
 Note that orthogonalization of an i.i.d. random matrix in this fashion is identical to sampling from a rotationally uniform distribution of subspaces, according to Theorem 2.2.1 from \citet{chikuse2012statistics}.
 The inner \textbf{for} loop records maximum principal angles at each possible filtered rank from 1 to $\hat{r}$.
-After the outer \textbf{for} loop concludes, the algorithm filters the estimated signal rank to align with the chosen value of $\xi$ and chooses perturbation angle bounds for both object and trait space.
-Once the filtered rank $\check{r}$ is selected, we filter the columns of the estimated basis matrices for the signal object and trait space subspaces to correspond with the reduced rank.
+After the outer \textbf{for} loop concludes, the algorithm chooses a filtered rank $\check{r}$ to align with the chosen value of $\xi$.
+In the case where the filtered ranks in object space and trait space differ, the smaller of the two is chosen to ensure compliance in both spaces.
+The trait and object space perturbation angle bounds $\hat{\phi}$ and $\hat{\psi}$ are chosen as the $1-\alpha$ percentile of the empirical distributions of angles at the filtered rank $\check{r}$.
+Once the filtered rank is selected, we filter the columns of the estimated basis matrices for the signal object and trait space subspaces to correspond with the reduced rank.
 Let $\check{\Ub} = \overbar{\Ub}_{1:\check{r}}$ and $\check{\Vb} = \overbar{\Vb}_{1:\check{r}}$ be the final estimates of the signal object and trait space bases respectively.